tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 ~~~~~
 {: #tab-kem-ake title="KEM based Authenticated Key Exchange"}

 Here, `Combiner(ss1, ss2)`, often referred to as a KEM Combiner, is a cryptographic construction that takes in two shared secrets and returns a single combined shared secret.
 The simplest combiner is concatenation `ss1 || ss2`, but combiners can vary in complexity depending on the cryptographic properties required.
 For example, if the combination should preserve IND-CCA2 of either input even if the other is chosen maliciously, then a more complex construct is required.
-Another consideration for combiner design is so-called "binding properties" introduced in [KEEPINGUP], which may require the ciphertexts and recipient public keys to be included in the combiner.
+Another consideration for combiner design is so-called "binding properties" introduced in {{KEEPINGUP}}, which may require the ciphertexts and recipient public keys to be included in the combiner.
 KEM combiner security analysis becomes more complicated in hybrid settings where the two KEMs represent different algorithms, for example, where one is ML-KEM and the other is ECDHE.
-For a more thorough discussion of KEM combiners, see [KEEPINGUP], {{?I-D.draft-ounsworth-cfrg-kem-combiners-04}}, and {{?I-D.draft-connolly-cfrg-xwing-kem-02}}.
+For a more thorough discussion of KEM combiners, see {{KEEPINGUP}}, {{?I-D.draft-ounsworth-cfrg-kem-combiners-04}}, and {{?I-D.draft-connolly-cfrg-xwing-kem-02}}.

 ## Security properties

 ### IND-CCA2

 IND-CCA2 (INDistinguishability under adaptive Chosen-Ciphertext Attack) is an advanced security notion for encryption schemes.
 It ensures the confidentiality of the plaintext and resistance against chosen-ciphertext attacks.
-An appropriate definition of IND-CCA2 security for KEMs can be found in [CS01] and [BHK09].
-ML-KEM [ML-KEM] and Classic McEliece provide IND-CCA2 security.
+An appropriate definition of IND-CCA2 security for KEMs can be found in {{CS01}} and {{BHK09}}.
+ML-KEM {{ML-KEM}} and Classic McEliece provide IND-CCA2 security.

 Understanding IND-CCA2 security is essential for individuals involved in designing or implementing cryptographic systems and protocols in order to evaluate the strength of the algorithm, assess its suitability for specific use cases, and ensure that data confidentiality and security requirements are met.
 Understanding IND-CCA2 security is generally not necessary for developers migrating to using an IETF-vetted key establishment method (KEM) within a given protocol or flow.
 IND-CCA2 is considered the highest bar that a public key encryption mechanism can meet, and therefore is suitable for all uses.
 IETF specification authors should include all security concerns in the 'Security Considerations' section of the relevant RFC and not rely on implementers being experts in cryptographic theory.

 ### Binding

-KEMs also have an orthogonal set of properties to consider when designing protocols around them: binding [KEEPINGUP].
+KEMs also have an orthogonal set of properties to consider when designing protocols around them: binding {{KEEPINGUP}}.
 This can be "ciphertext binding", "public key binding", "context binding", or any other property that is important to not be substituted between KEM invocations.
 In general, a KEM is considered to bind a certain value if substitution of that value by an attacker will necessarily result in a different shared secret being derived.
 As an example, if an attacker can construct two different ciphertexts which will decapsulate to the same shared secret; or can construct a ciphertext which will decapsulate to the same shared secret under two different public keys, or can substitute whole KEM exchanges from one session into another, then the construction is not ciphertext binding, public key binding, or context binding respectively.
 Similarly, protocol designers may wish to bind protocol state information such as a transaction ID or nonce so that attempts to replay ciphertexts from one session inside a different session will be blocked at the cryptographic level because the server derives a different shared secret and is thus is unable to decrypt the content.

 The solution to binding is generally achieved at the protocol design level: it is recommended not to use the KEM output shared secret directly.
 Even though modern KEMs such as ML-KEM produce full-entropy shared secrets, it is still advisable for binding reasons to pass it through a key derivation function (KDF) and also include all values that you wish to bind; then finally you will have a shared secret that is safe to use at the protocol level.